oclif/oclif/README.md

 Single CLIs are like `ls` or `cat`.
 They can accept arguments and flags.
 Single CLIs can optionally be just be a single file.

 Multi CLIs are like `git` or `heroku`.
-They have subcommands that are themselves single CLI commands.
+They have subcommands that are themselves single CLIs.
 In the `package.json` there is a field `oclif.commands` that points to a directory.
 This directory contains all the subcommands for the CLI.
-For example, if you wanted a CLI called `mycli` with the commands `mycli create` and `mycli destroy`, you would have a project like the following:
+For example, if you had a CLI called `mycli` with the commands `mycli create` and `mycli destroy`, you would have a project like the following:

 ```
 package.json